 Purplish-gray, fuzzy growth of the pathogen, which is usually on the underside of leaves, is diagnostic.
 Early morning is the best time to see as the growth (which is spores and the structures holding them) is produced overnight, and during the day spores are dispersed by air currents.
 On the top side of leaves, opposite where the growth develops, the leaf tissue will be yellow, initially dull becoming brighter and larger with time.
 Subsequently affected tissue will become dry and tan.
 If only leaf yellowing is seen, which could occur when humidity is low, put suspect leaves upside down on wet paper towel in a closed ziplock bag for a day.
 Keep the bag in the dark, such as inside a box, to further promote the pathogen if present to develop.

 1. Select varieties with resistance to at least races 12 and 14.
 These races were identified associated with recent cases in the northeast that were tested.
 This is the most important management practice.
-There are varieties with resistance to all 16 races described so far, but seed is limited, in high demand, and thus more expensive than seed of other varieties.
+There are varieties with resistance to 16 of the 17 races described so far, but seed is limited, in high demand, and thus more expensive than seed of other varieties.

 2. Use production practices that minimize leaf wetness and reduce humidity.
 When using row covers, do not place over wet plants.
 Some occurrences of downy mildew in high tunnels have been associated with covering spinach when leaves were wet from watering.